hangxie/parquet-tools/USAGE.md

 #### go struct Format

-go struct format generate go struct definition snippet that can be used in go code, note that the code is not formatted by `go fmt`, also most likely you want to rename name of the type:
+go struct format generate go struct definition snippet that can be used in go:

 ```
 $ parquet-tools schema --format go cmd/testdata/good.parquet